Skip to main content

 What Kansas directors should ask software vendors

-Three questions worth asking before committing to any platform:
+Three questions are worth asking before you commit:

 Can it export attendance records in the format DCF accepts for Child Care Subsidy billing?
-Verify against your DCF contact’s current requirements, not just the vendor’s general documentation.

 Software built for compliance, not just communication